TechAndCheck/zenodotus/README.md

 ### Yarn
 An open-source Javascript package manager used to install/manage Webpack and some other package dependencies

+### Vips
+A faster image manipulation library than ImageMagick. `brew install vips`.
+Note: you may have to install the xcode tools if you're on a mac `xcode-select --install`.

 ## Setup Steps
 *Note: this is a first pass, there may be odd errors since I wasn't on a pristine box when I wrote it.
 Please message @cguess with any error messages, it's probably missing dependencies.*